 Systematic Reviews are conducted on specific questions with well defined interventions and outcomes.
 Often a decision maker will be faced with a broader question involving many interventions and outcomes.
 In this case it may be appropriate to start with a systematic mapping of the evidence.
 CEE Systematic Maps collects, organises and describes the evidence on a broader question without attempting to synthesise.
 They are used to answer how much and what type of evidence exists rather than what the evidence suggests.
 CEE Systematic Maps identify gaps in the evidence base as well as where a sufficient evidence exists for a systematic review and synthesis.

-The conduct of systematic reviews is relatively new in environmental management and many potential review teams will need some training to achieve a product of the necessary standard.
-Our experience in training and assessing the work of review teams tells us that the quality of a review will be enhanced if there are regular exchanges between the review team and the CEE.
-Often this is linked to a tailored training programme to ensure that the Review Team comply with the requirements of the Collaboration.
+The conduct of CEE standard evidence syntheses is relatively new in environmental management and many potential review teams will need some training to achieve a product of the necessary standard.
+Our experience in training and assessing the work of review teams tells us that the quality of a review will be enhanced if there are regular exchanges between the review team and CEE.
+Often this is linked to a tailored training programme to ensure that the Review Team comply with CEE requirements.

-Tips and tricks to plan and cost a CEE Systematic Review
+Tips and tricks to plan and cost a CEE Evidence Synthesis

-At the CEE, past experience tells us that a good systematic review requires careful planning and execution.
-Its exact duration depends on the complexity of the review question, the skills of the review team and the type of data they will deal with.
+At the CEE, past experience tells us that a good evidence synthesis requires careful planning and execution.
+Its exact duration depends on the complexity of the review question, the skills of the review team, and the type of data they will have to deal with.

-The initial steps leading to the publication of the review protocol are similar to a project management exercise and usually take about a third of the length of the review, because a lot of work is required to anticipate all possible decisions and problems, make links with stakeholders, and get feedback from stakeholders and peer-reviewers.
+The initial steps leading to the production of the Protocol are similar to a project management exercise and significant work is required to anticipate all possible decisions and problems, make links with stakeholders, and get feedback from stakeholders and peer-reviewers.
 Sometimes during this stage it becomes obvious that the review question needs to be revisited as it is too broad or the workload will be too demanding within the decided timeframe.
+Nevertheless this is time well spent to ensure you get the synthesis you want in the time you want it.

-The peer-review process of a protocol takes on average 1-2 months.
-It can be extended to 2 months for a full review (depending on its length, availability of peer-reviewers…).
-The Editor may ask for amendments prior to the peer-review if the manuscript does not fully comply with the instructions for authors.
+The registration of a protocol in PROCEED takes on average 1-2 weeks.
+The Editor may ask for amendments prior to the peer-review if the protocol does not fully comply with CEE Standards.
+This independent check can be valuable feedback before the synthesis work commences.

-Total costs of SRs vary greatly and it would be misleading to try and quote a figure, but time requirements can be estimated using software like PredicTER.
-By far the most substantial cost of the process is the time of skilled personnel to conduct the review.
-The basic CEE article processing charges, for editorial and publishing costs, are fixed and usually constitute a small percentage of the total costs.
+Total costs of evidence syntheses vary greatly and it would be misleading to try and quote a figure.
+By far the most substantial cost of the process is the time of skilled personnel to conduct the synthesis.
+If a publication route is desired (step 3 above), the basic CEE article processing charges, for editorial and publishing costs, are fixed and usually constitute a small percentage of the total costs (read more).

 How to save time and money